-A reference dose is an estimate (with uncertainty spanning an order of magnitude or greater) of a daily exposure level for the human population, including sensitive subpopulations, that is likely to be without an appreciable risk of deleterious effects during a lifetime.
-Units are expressed as milligrams of chemical per kilogram of an adult's body weight per day (mg kg-1 day-1).
+A reference dose is an estimate of a daily exposure level for the human population, including sensitive subpopulations, that is likely to be without an appreciable risk of deleterious effects during a lifetime.
+Units are expressed as milligrams of chemical per kilogram of an adult's body weight per day (mg/kg-day).
 These values are given in Table G.1.